TheIconfactory/Tapestry/Documentation/API.md

 	]
 ```

-Also note that the example above shows that backslashes need to be escaped because they are passed as strings to Swift's Regex framework.
+Also note that backslashes need to be escaped because they are passed as strings to Swift's Regex framework.
 Forward slashes do not need to be escaped.

 A simpler example just checks if there is a subscribe URL for Micro.blog without setting a variable: